-Deep tissue, a popular massage modality, involves applying firm pressure and slow strokes to reach deeper layers of muscle and fascia (see my Myofascial blog post).
-It’s used to release tight, contracted areas of muscles, as well as medical massage which is a specific and targeted style of deep tissue.
+Deep tissue, a popular massage modality, involves applying firm pressure and slow strokes to reach deeper layers of muscle and fascia.
+It’s used to release tight, contracted areas of muscles.

 Deep tissue massage usually focuses on a specific problem, such as chronic muscle pain, injury rehabilitation, and the following conditions: Low back pain – Limited mobility-Recovery from injuries (e.g. whiplash, falls)-Repetitive strain injury, such as carpal tunnel syndrome-Postural problems-Muscle tension in the hamstrings, glutes, IT band, legs, quadriceps, rhomboids, upper back-Osteoarthritis pain-Sciatica -Piriformis syndrome-Tennis elbow-Fibromyalgia-Upper back or neck pain.